tj-python/github-deploy/README.md

 > For example adding a github action or maintaing a consistent pull request template accross your organization.

+`github-deploy` makes maintaining such configurations as easy as a single command.

 ## Usage

 ### Creating or Updating files on github